popgemy/remarkable-owl/content/pages/pricing.md

       - title: Blogs /smal sites/personal
         subtitle: For small businesses
         price: From $4/m
-        details: >+
+        details: |+
-          *   unlimted bandwith
+          *   Unlimited bandwidth..

-          *   Take Backups anytime for free
+          *   Take Backups anytime for free.

+          *   1 Gb ram memory can up to 64.

+          *   scale up on demand.

+          *   Cloud hosting

+          *   SSL certificate

-          *   memory from 1 gb ram up to 64*   scale up on demand*   Control Panel*   Cloud hosting*   SSL certificate*   Get 40% discount when you pay with Coda
+          *   Get 40% discount when you pay with Coda

-          *